Alexandria Home Solutions Logo

 • Start at the top of the door frame (at the head jamb) and measure down to the bottom of the sill or threshold.
 Be sure to measure from the interior side of the door.

-• Similar to the width, take the measurement at multiple points (left side, center, and right side) and record the smallest number.
-Standard door heights are usually 80 inches, but some doors may be taller, especially in custom builds.
+• Similar to the width, take the height measurement at multiple points (left side, center, and right side) and record the smallest number.
+Standard exterior door height is usually 80 inches, but some doors may be taller, especially in custom builds.

 3. Measure the Depth of the Door Jamb

-The door jamb depth is often overlooked but is essential for a proper fit.
+The door jamb depth is often overlooked, but it is essential for a proper fit.
 The jamb depth refers to the thickness of the wall that the door will sit in.

 • Measure from the inside edge of the door frame to the outside edge, which is usually the thickness of the wall.